Updates on Priory Gatehouse Restoration

 - Repair to the blocked and broken cast iron downpipe to the right of the gateway to help keep damp out of the building

-This phase will be addressed over the next 5 years or so.
-It will complete the restoration of stonework, the repair and renovation of the south roof and gables, and provide protection for the medieval tiles on the upper east elevation.
+This phase began in 2015 with the intention of completing the restoration of stonework, the repair and renovation of the south roof and gables, and provide protection for the medieval tiles on the upper east elevation.

 Priory Gatehouse Fundraising News